oengusio/gdq-tracker-import/README.md

 # GDQ tracker importer
 Import your Oengus schedule into the GDQ tracker!

+***DO NOT USE THIS TOOL TO CONTINUOUSLY SYNC YOUR SCHEDULE***

+Stuff will seriously break when you do that, especially when you added incentives to the tracker.

 ## Requirements
 - Java 21 (or newer)
   - Download here: https://www.azul.com/downloads/?version=java-21-lts&package=jre#zulu